kekearif/swiftui-mvvm-coordinator/README.md

 # The MVVM Coordinator Pattern in SwiftUI
 A demo on how to cleanly isolate business logic, view logic, and navigation logic in SwiftUI.

-## SwinJect
+## Swinject

-The [SwinJect](https://github.com/Swinject/Swinject) package is used for dependency injection.
+The [Swinject](https://github.com/Swinject/Swinject) package is used for dependency injection.
 A main *AppAssembler* class is created to build the various sub assemblers.

 ```swift
 final class AppAssembler {